agilord/aws_client/generated/aws_es_api/README.md

-# AWS API client for Amazon OpenSearch Service
+# AWS API client for Amazon Elasticsearch Service

 **Generated Dart library from API specification**

 *About the service:*
-Use the Amazon OpenSearch configuration API to create, configure, and manage Amazon OpenSearch Service domains.
+Use the Amazon Elasticsearch Configuration API to create, configure, and manage Elasticsearch domains.

 ## Links